coreos/etcd-operator/README.md

 etcd-cluster-0004   1/1       Running   0          6s
 ```

-## Try disaster recovery
+## Disaster recovery

-If the majority of etcd members crash and at least one backup exists for the cluster, the etcd controller can restore
-entire cluster from the backup.
+If the majority of etcd members crash, but at least one backup exists for the cluster, the etcd controller can restore the entire cluster from the backup.

 By default, the etcd controller creates a storage class on initialization: